Fall and Spring Semesters

 3. Using online databases

-The Bibliographic Instruction Lab/Faculty Reserve Lab (204) consists of Sixteen computers and one staff workstation with wordprocessing and internet access.
-Also available is onenetworked laser printer, LCD projector unit.
+The Bibliographic Instruction Lab/Faculty Reserve Lab () consists of twentyfour computers and one staff workstation with wordprocessing and internet access.
+Also available is one LCD projector unit.
 First priority in scheduling will be for the LRC Instruction sessions/services.
 Odessa College faculty and staff may reserve the room for class instruction.
 The faculty member must be present during all class usage.
 Please reserve the room a week in advance.
 To reserve the room you may call Linda Harris at ext.
 6639.
 The key to gain access to the lab is available for checkout at the Circulation desk.

 If a faculty/staff member or department has an unusual or special instructional need not noted in this Faculty/Staff Guide to Services and Resources, please do not hesitate to inquire, and we will make every effort to assist.